SpektraSystems/Building-Real-time-applications-using-Hyperscale-Citus/Exercise 6.md

 For **Non-Hyperscale (Citus)**  first you must install the TopN extension and enable it.
 You would run the Psql command **CREATE EXTENSION topn**; on all nodes in this case.
 This is not necessary on Azure as Hyperscale (Citus) already comes with TopN installed, along with other useful Extensions.

 1. Open a **New Query** console and paste the following to add a new JSONB column top_urls_1000 to our rollup table.
 This stores the top 1000 urls for the minute and the site_id in the rollup table.
+You will get a message that **Commands completed successfully**.

 ```
 ALTER TABLE http_request_1min ADD COLUMN top_urls_1000 JSONB;